-- 5.1 Sanctions other than oral admonition by the Honor Code Committee may be implemented only by action of the Chancellor.
-Oral admonition may be implemented by the Honor Code Committee subject to the provisions of 6.3 below. - 5.2 Sanctions that may be determined by the Honor Code Committee include, but are not limited to, one or more of the following, which are set forth in descending order of severity: - (a) Expulsion from the Law Center; - (b) Suspension from the Law Center for one or more semesters; - (c) A grade of "F" in any course to which the offense pertains; - (d) Withdrawal of credit in a course;
+5.1 Sanctions other than oral admonition by the Honor Code Committee may be implemented only by action of the Chancellor.
+Oral admonition may be implemented by the Honor Code Committee subject to the provisions of 5.2 below.

+5.2 Sanctions that may be determined by the Honor Code Committee include, but are not limited to, one or more of the following, which are set forth in descending order of severity:

+(a) expulsion from the Law Center;

+(b) suspension from the Law Center for one or more semesters;

+(c) a grade of "F" in any course to which the offense pertains;

+(d) withdrawal of credit in the course;

-- (e) Lowering of grade in any course to which the offense pertains; - (f) Suspension from one or more courses, for any period or suspension from the Law Center for less than a semester. - (g) A retake of an examination in a course, or the doing or repetition of any work less than the entire course in such a manner and subject to such conditions as the committee shall determine; - (h) Probation; - (i) A written reprimand; - (i) Admonition, either oral or written.
+(e) lowering of grade in any course to which the offense pertains;

+(f) suspension from one or more courses for any period of suspension from the Law Center for less than a semester;

+(g) a retake of an examination in a course or the doing or repetition of any work, less than the entire course, subject to conditions established by the Committee;

+(h) probation;

+(i) a written reprimand; or

+(j) admonition, either oral or written.